SymQuest Blog

 • I love 2 eat ice-cream!

-Princeton's Department of Computer Science recommends that passwords are a minimum of 20 characters in length, and that they comprise a minimum of two characters sets (letters, numbers, and special characters).
+Princeton's Department of Computer Science recommends that passwords are a minimum of 20 characters in length and that they comprise a minimum of two character sets (letters, numbers, and special characters).

 Keeping Passwords Protected In and Out of The Workplace

-A good rule of thumb is, if it's easy for you to remember, it’s not a secure password.
+With cyber threats evolving at a rapid pace, traditional methods of password creation and storage no longer suffice.
+A good rule of thumb is that if it's easy for you to remember, it’s not a secure password.

 By establishing stricter password guidelines and educating employees on best practices to minimize potential password risks, employers can help protect their network and sensitive information, plus keep their employees safe whether in the office or working remotely.